Autism Tech Accelerator Taps Entertainment Industry Exec as New CEO

 Heidi Kershaw will take the helm of Multiple, an innovative nonprofit working to catalyze investment in emerging technologies to unlock the potential of individuals with autism

-SAN FRANCISCO, May 25, 2023 /PRNewswire/ -- Multiple, a pioneering nonprofit built to stimulate venture investment in technology for the autism community, today announced the appointment of former Entertainment Industry Foundation Executive Heidi Kershaw, as its new CEO.
+SAN FRANCISCO, May 25, 2023 /PRNewswire/ -- Multiple, a pioneering nonprofit built to accelerate game changing tech startups for the autism community and stimulate venture investment, today announced the appointment of former Entertainment Industry Foundation Executive Heidi Kershaw, as its new CEO.
 Kershaw previously served as managing director for the Entertainment Industry Foundation (EIF).
-Multiple founder Dan Feshbach, who founded the iconic education technology company Teachtown in response to his son's autism diagnosis, will transition to executive board chair.
+Multiple founder Dan Feshbach, who co-founded and was a major investor in the iconic education technology company Teachtown in response to his son's autism diagnosis, will transition to executive board chair.

 "When I began experimenting with technology to help my two year old son, I never imagined the possibilities of AI and VR to unlock the potential of children with autism, and build skills within a powerful but often overlooked segment of the workforce," said Dan Feshbach, founder and executive board chair of Multiple.
-"Heidi's leadership will not only help catalyze investment in the next breakthrough startups and technology, but will also harness the power of storytelling to build and grow the movement."
+“Heidi's experience as an autism entrepreneur and leadership and passion of a mom with a son with profound autism will be critical in supporting startups and helping catalyze investment in the next breakthrough startups and technology, but will also harness the power of storytelling to build and grow the movement.”

 The role is a natural fit for Kershaw, who previously led the development of EIF's healthcare workforce initiative, ALL IN:WellBeing First for Healthcare, an ambitious and highly successful collaboration that broke down silos across industry, government, academia, and nonprofits, and promoted groundbreaking steps in wellbeing.
 Heidi also won the MedTech Innovation Forum's People's Choice Award in 2021 for her own innovation for which she owns a patent.
 Currently, she serves on the advisory board of UCLA's Center for Autism Research and Treatment (CART), which brings together clinicians and scientists to provide therapy, clinical services, and conduct research on autism care.